Below is a list of different resources for individuals with ADHD, including treatment options and educational resources.

 - Identifying and Treating ADHD - A Resources for School and Home.

 - Children and Adults with Attention Deficit/Hyperactivity Disorder (CHADD) - is a national ADHD support organization that provides multiple resources and information on ADHD.
+The Pittsburgh chapter of CHADD meets monthly in the Oakland area and is dedicated to helping adults with ADD/ADHD, as well as those who care about them.

 - National Resource Center on ADHD - is a program of CHADD that lists helpful information on ADHD science, information, resources, and support.